 In a separate paragraph, the European Council’s decision prohibits to export a number of goods and technologies to regional companies or for use in the region in the transport, telecommunications and energy sectors, as well as those related to the prospection, exploration and production of oil, gas and mineral resources.
 The Council of the European Union has also banned the provision of all kinds of technical assistance, brokering, construction or engineering services related to infrastructure in the said sectors.

-These sanctions were first imposed in March of 2014 and was repeatedly extended.
-Last time the restrictive measures were extended on June 17 of 2016.
+These sanctions were first imposed in March 2014 and was repeatedly extended.
+Last time the restrictive measures were extended on June 17, 2016.